mz3/messenger-api/README.md

 # Messenger API

-A messenger API that allows users to send and receive chat messages
+A Chat API that allows users to send and receive chat messages

 ## Features